Anti-CAA protests: On duty 'non-stop', Delhi policemen want normalcy in city

 "We have standing instructions to not move from the spot.
 The seniors are denying even an hour of break to travel home for household emergency or work.
 Yesterday, I barely reached home for some emergency work when I was called back to the police station after 19 hours of duty."
 The policemen claimed they are working for more than 20 hours in a day since last six days.

 The women police personnel said they have been waiting for normalcy to return more than anyone.
 "We are not complaining about the duty hours but the situation is difficult for us too.
 I was sent to Jantar Mantar on December 3 when the DCW chief sat on protest.
-I left at 3 am and was back on duty at 8am next day.
+I left at 3 am and was back on duty at 8 am next day.
 We can't even take a washroom break without a reliever."

-PTI UJN RCJ
+DCP (New Delhi) Eish Singhal supported the policemen and said they have lost the count of the number of work hours.
+"They are right that there are no defined duty hours since last one week.
+The women police are facing more issues with undefined hours.
+We are giving food packets to the policemen but there could be cases where it didn't reach them in this present situation," Singhal told PTI.

+The senior officers are also on duty but the lower rung policemen are more affected, he said.
+"Even after the protest gets over, they still have to wait to hand over their weapons at respective police stations and only then they are free to go home and with all the procedure getting over it is definitely around 20 hours a day," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)